-- Dean's Leadership Award- granted to the graduating optometry student who has shown exceptional qualities as a leader of the student body at the School of Optometry, as a member of the optometric community and as a member of the Puerto Rican society in general. - Inter American University Alumni Award- Granted to a graduating optometry student who has shown exceptional qualities of cooperation and service to the School of Optometry and Inter American University of Puerto Rico. - Alumni Association of The School of Optometry Award- Presented to that student demonstrating outstanding commitment to community service and the profession. - College of Optometrists in Vision Development Award- Presented to the member of the graduating class with the highest achievement in the area of vision therapy. - Beta Sigma Kappa Medal Award- Presented to the graduating member of Beta Sigma Kappa with the highest grade point average.

-- Residency Acceptance Award Recognizing a student for being selected for an Optometric Residency Program and the desire to advance in the profession. - Best Thesis Award granted to that graduating student who submitted the best thesis. - Student Affairs Leadership Award- Granted to one or more students of the graduating class who have demonstrated leadership in student organizations. - Exceptional Effort- Granted to one or more members of the graduating class who have succeeded in completing their degree in spite of extraordinary difficult circumstances. - Dr. Harold Shnider's Scholarship Award- Presented to an outstanding student completing the second year of the program.
-The student must be in the upper 10% of the Basic Contact Lenses course and have the potential for being an outstanding clinician. - American Foundation for Vision Awareness Educational Grants (AFVA) - Scholarships presented to assist students in meeting the costs of an optometric education. - American Optometric Association Student Leadership Scholarship-Presented to one third-year student, who is a member in good standing in the American Optometric Student Association, has proven leadership roles, has been involved in student government, and who submits a paper on a selected topic.
+- Dean's Leadership Award granted to the graduating optometry student who has shown exceptional qualities as a leader of the student body at the School of Optometry, as a member of the optometric community and as a member of the Puerto Rican society in general. - Alumni Association of The School of Optometry Award - Presented to that student demonstrating outstanding commitment to community service and the profession. - College of Optometrists in Vision Development Award Presented to the member of the graduating class with the highest achievement in the area of vision therapy. - Beta Sigma Kappa Medal Award Presented to the graduating member of Beta Sigma Kappa with the highest grade point average. - Residency Acceptance Award Recognizing a student for being selected for an Optometric Residency Program and the desire to advance in the profession. - Best Thesis Award granted to that graduating student who submitted the best thesis. - Student Affairs Leadership Award - Granted to one or more students of the graduating class who have demonstrated leadership in student organizations. - American Foundation for Vision Awareness Educational Grants (AFVA) Scholarships presented to assist students in meeting the costs of an optometric education. - American Optometric Association Student Leadership Scholarship Presented to one thirdyear student, who is a member in good standing in the American Optometric Student Association, has proven leadership roles, has been involved in student government, and who submits a paper on a selected topic.